Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 Statements
 ***********

-Statements in Scilla are operations with effect, i.e., these operations are impure and hence not purely mathematical.
-Such operations including reading or writing from/to a mutable smart contract variable.
+Statements in Scilla are operations with effect, and hence not purely mathematical.
+Statements typically read from or write to a contract variable.

 - ``x <- f`` : Read from a mutable field ``f`` into ``x``.
 - ``f := x`` : Update mutable field  ``f`` with value ``x``.